SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/General/Button.md

        - *Custom success message*: Allows you to configure a custom message to be displayed when the script has been successfully executed.

 > [!NOTE]
-> From DataMiner 10.2.5/10.3.0 onwards, the output of an interactive Automation script can be used as a feed for other components, for example in a GQI query feed.
+> From DataMiner 10.2.5/10.3.0 onwards, the output of an interactive Automation script can be used as a feed for other components, for example in a GQI query.